 Saying Yes and No in Welsh

 For those of you still near the beginning of the course, this will probably look a bit scary.
-Don't be put off - it may not help you much yet, so you may want to leave it for now and come back later...
+Don't be put off - it may not help you much yet, so you may want to keep a copy or leave it for now and come back later...

 For those of you who have got a reasonable way through the course, you will have found that the Welsh answering system looks complex compared to English.
 However, the underlying logic is not too hard - applying it in conversation is what needs a lot of practice.

-For the colloquial language (but leaving out various dialect variations), the Welsh answering system for 'yes/no' can be summed up by working through the following sequence, stopping when you reach the stage that matches the particular question:
+For the general colloquial language (but leaving out various dialect variations and slang), the Welsh answering system for 'yes/no' can be summed up by working through the following sequence, stopping when you reach the stage that matches the particular question:

 - Any emphatic question (that is, a question that does not start with a verb) is answered with ie (yes) or nage (no).
 If that does not apply then,